-Code of Obligations Amendment to the Law on companies limited by shares (gender quota and transparency rules for the commodity trading sector)
+Code of Obligations | Amendment to the Law on companies limited by shares (gender quota and transparency rules for the commodity trading sector)

-- Status: Adopted by Parliamenton 19 June 2020 - Revisions to the Law published on 30 June 2020 - Referend um deadline: 8 October 2020 - In force since 1 January 2021 - Gender quotas for the Board of Directors (min.
-30 % each) and Executive Board (min.
-20 %) of large listed companies (>250 employees), 'comply or explain' clause. - In creased transparency requirements applicable to the commodities sector through the disclosure of payments to state-owned entities.
+- In force since 1 January 2021 - Transitional periods up to 31 December 2030 at the latest - Gender quotas for the Board of Directors (min.
+30% each) and Executive Board (min.
+20%) of large listed companies (>250 employees), 'comply or explain' clause, with transitional period for reporting in the remuneration report for: - Board of Directors: at the latest for the financial year beginning 5 years after entry into force; - Board of Executive Board: at the latest for the financial year beginning 10 years after entry into force. - Increased transparency requirements applicable to the commodities sector through the disclosure of payments to state-owned entities. - Applicable for the first time for the financial year beginning 1 year after entry into force.

-Code of Obligations Amendment to the Law on companies limited by shares (overall revision of company law)
+Code of Obligations | Amendment to the Law on companies limited by shares (overall revision of company law)